Protect your treasures with

-The median rent for an apartment in Chinatown, Boston, MA increased by 7.4% to $4,182.
-The median rent for a loft faced changes as well, it decreased by 26.3%, the price tag now starts at$2,690.
-If you’re looking for a room, the price tag still starts at $1,650.
+The median rent for an apartment in Chinatown, Boston, MA increased by 3.2% to 3.949 $.
+The median rent for a house is still 3.570 $ with no significant changes this month.
+Condos faced an upward trend these days.
+The median rent for a condo increased by 46.3%, it’s now available for 5.093 $.
+If you’re looking for a room, the price tag still starts at 1.650 $.
 The median price did not change this time.
-Townhouse rent pricing didn’t change, the price still starts at $4,480.

 A lot of places in Chinatown, Boston, struggled to survive and stay the same.
 Naturally, the prices for the apartments for rent in Chinatown are quite modest.
 The concession to the modern times, Chinatown has a number of new apartment complexes that offer apartments for rent at higher prices, but they are still moderate compared to the average around Boston.

 The local community strives to revitalize the neighborhood.
 Apartments for rent in Chinatown, Boston are renewed and repaired, and wealthier population moves in.
 The pros are obvious: it’s exotic, it’s bright, it’s full of peculiar energy.
 It’s also located conveniently: the busy Downtown Boston is nearby, as well as the historic Beacon Hill and sophisticated Back Bay.